NikolaiVChr/Autinn/README.md

 https://github.com/NikolaiVChr/Autinn/releases

 ## Changelog
+0.6.0
+* Ported Autinn modules to Rack v0.6. (consider this a beta build for now)

 0.5.21
 * Autodafe compiled a mac binary, thank you!
 * Fixed in Bass that accented notes were not attack softened when resonance was high.